ppozzi/SLM-3dPointCloud/readme.txt

 Hardware requirements:

 Requires a GPU supporting CUDA 3.0 or newer.
 Only supports SLMs directly connected to the GPU through VGA/DVI/HDMI/Displayport connection.
 Phase encoding must be linearly encoded on 8-bit grayscale.
  This unfortunately breaks compatibility with early Meadowlark SLMs, which encoded pixel voltages as a 16-bit numbers over the green and red pixel values without hardware linearization of phase.
+We do not have access to one of these SLMs for testing, if you are interested in helping us implementing this functionality please contact us.
 The library is tested only on Windows 10, 64-bit, but should work with minor tweaks to the installation procedure on other windows versions and linux.

 Software requirements:

-numpy (install through pip install numpy) pyopengl (install through pip install pyopengl) screeninfo (install through pip install screeninfo) pycuda (further description below) pyglfw (further description below)
+numpy (install through "pip install numpy") pyopengl (install through "pip install pyopengl") screeninfo (install through "pip install screeninfo") pycuda (further description below) pyglfw (further description below)